Weak magnetic transitions in pyrochlore Bi2Ir2O7

-In conclusion, we have established that Bi$_2$Ir$_2$O$_7$ undergoes two magnetic transitions at 1.84(3) and 0.23(4)~K. The associated change in the $\mu$SR baseline asymmetry suggests that the upper transition represents the material entering a quasistatic magnetic state throughout its entire volume.
-The lower transition can be associated with a dramatic growth in the low-temperature specific heat below this temperature,~\cite{qijpcm} but its physical origin remains unclear.
-From the magnetic field dependence of the $\mu$SR data we estimate the fields experienced by muons in Bi$_2$Ir$_2$O$_7$ to be two orders of magnitude smaller than in comparable iridate pyrochlores and this suggests a moment size, $\sim 0.01~\mu_{\rm B}$/Ir, compatible with the saturation magnetization previously determined.~\cite{qijpcm} This is reduced by an order of magnitude from the paramagnetic moment, showing that fluctuations persist in the low-temperature states.
+In conclusion, we have observed a magnetic transition in Bi$_2$Ir$_2$O$_7$ at 1.84(3)~K below which the muon relaxation rate sharply increases and find evidence for a further transition at 0.23(4)~K. The associated change in the $\mu$SR baseline asymmetry suggests that the upper transition represents the material entering a quasistatic magnetic state throughout its entire volume.
+The lower transition can be associated with a marked upturn in the low-temperature specific heat below this temperature,~\cite{qijpcm} but its physical origin remains unclear.
+From the magnetic field dependence of the $\mu$SR data we estimate the fields experienced by muons in Bi$_2$Ir$_2$O$_7$ to be two orders of magnitude smaller than in comparable iridate pyrochlores and this suggests a moment size, $\sim 0.01~\mu_{\rm B}$/Ir, compatible with the saturation magnetization previously determined.~\cite{qijpcm} Comparison with theoretical work~\cite{witczakkrempa13} suggests that the low temperature state is likely to be a weakly antiferromagnetic metal, which has not previously been observed in the pyrochlore iridate series.

-We acknowledge the provision of beamtime at the ISIS Facility by STFC.
+We acknowledge the provision of beamtime at the ISIS Facility by STFC, thank EPSRC (UK) for financial support, and thank William Witczak-Krempa for helpful discussions.
 The work at the University of Kentucky was supported by NSF through grants DMR-0856234 and EPS-0814194.